diogotito/VintageTweaks/README.md

   - keyboard-driven navigation
   - <code>&lt;C-w&gt;</code> window management

-I prefer Sublime's features more than Vim's for the rest, and I find that the more advanced Vim emulation packages are too close to Vim to my liking.
+I prefer Sublime's features more than Vim's for the rest, and I find that the more advanced Vim emulation packages are too close to Vim for my liking.

 But maybe I should just try NeoVintageous for real, so I'm putting my *Vintage*-enhancing key bindings and commands in this package so that I can easily toggle them all at once.